SimeonDee/bookstore-flask-app/README.md

 # bookstore-flask-app
-Python (Flask-based) Bookstore RESTful API Application.
+Book Resource CRUD as part of a Python (Flask-based) Bookstore RESTful API Application.

 **Tools used:**
 ---